IsaacScript/isaacscript/docs/example-mod.md

 }
 ```

-Now, we can run the mod and confirm that this code makes tons of messages in the log.txt file at the rate of 30 times a second.
+Now, we can run the mod and confirm that this code makes tons of messages in the "log.txt" file at the rate of 30 times a second.

 <br />